-d such dialogue in India.
+The Universal Declaration of Human Rights, the International Covenants on Economic, Social, and Cultural Rights, and the International Covenant on Civil and Political Rights comprise the International Bill of Human Rights.
+Many international scholars, activists, and politicians have interpreted and provided practical applications to the rights described in these conventions.
+This scholarly discussion constitutes the international discussion on the right to food that provides a critical frame for all such dialogue in India.

-India is one nation that has attempted to apply human rights discourse at the domestic level.
+India is one nation that has attempted to apply this international human rights discourse at the domestic level.
 The Government of India has vocalized its support of the right to food, while the Supreme Court of India has passed various interim orders making the right to food a legal entitlement.
-This chapter will international discussion with relation to the right to food.
+This chapter will focus on international discussion with relation to the right to food.

 THE RIGHT TO FOOD

 Human rights became prominent in the mid-twentieth century as “the extremes of despotism and tyranny in many countries of the world had become intolerable.”
 In particular, the horrors of Nazi Germany resulted in members of the international community beginning to demand overarching standards of human rights.
 When the Charter of the United Nations was adopted in 1945, nations pledged to take action to achieve “universal respect for, and observance of human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion.”
-The human rights movement also with the approval of the Universal Declaration of Human Rights (UDHR) on December 10, 1948 by the United Nations General Assembly.
+The human rights movement also won an important victory with the approval of the Universal Declaration of Human Rights (UDHR) on December 10, 1948 by the United Nations General Assembly.

 Since the ratification of the UDHR, the human right to adequate food has become one of the most globally accepted human rights.
 Even so, there has perhaps been no other human right that has been as flagrantly violated.
-Such chilling realities become clear with the words of the United Nations’ Special Rapporteur on the right to food, who states, “In the world today, it is an affront to human dignity to see how many people starve to death, or live a life… in conditions of squalor… unable to escape, with minds and bodies that are not whole.”
+Such chilling realities become clear with the words of the United Nations’ Special Rapporteur on the right to food: “In the world today, it is an affront to human dignity to see how many people starve to death, or live a life… in conditions of squalor… unable to escape, with minds and bodies that are not whole.”
 Today, 840 million people suffer from hunger everyday.
 Every seven seconds, a child dies from hunger or malnutrition-related diseases.
 In contrast, “there is enough food in the world to feed the world population twice over.”
-The tragic realities of global hunger and the numerous governmental violations of the human right to adequate food have triggered worldwide responses, such as the emphasis of the right to food in international human rights law, the creation of local feeding programs and charities, and large-scale international action taken by nongovernmental organizations and multilateral organizations such as the United Nations Children’s Fund, the World Bank, and the World Food Bank.
+The tragic realities of global hunger and the numerous governmental violations of the human right to adequate food have triggered worldwide responses, such as the emphasis on the right to food in international human rights law, the creation of local feeding programs and charities, and large-scale international action taken by nongovernmental organizations and multilateral organizations such as the United Nations Children’s Fund, the World Bank, and the World Food Programme.